peterhinch/micropython-async/v3/README.md

  using the popular NEC protocol.
  * [HD44780](./docs/hd44780.md) Driver for common character based LCD displays based on the Hitachi HD44780 controller.

+### Event-based programming

+[A guide](./docs/EVENTS.md) to a writing applications and device drivers which largely does away with callbacks.

 ### A monitor